burdier/pathify/README.md

-Stupid CLI program that enables you to create a dictionary of key:value where value is a path and key are the name of workspace that you want to  go.
+Stupid CLI program that enables you to create a dictionary of key:value where value is a path and key is the name of workspace that you want to  go.

 Options until now.